 Ironton Internet & Telephone delivers the following services to residential and business customers.

 - Landline phone for residences/businesses and TDM PRIs and SIP Trunking for business customers

 - Hosted PBX phone systems with desk phones, cordless phones, and mobile applications

 - T1, DS-3, OC-3, OC-12, Ethernet networking services

 - Domestic and International audio conferencing applications and services

 - IP faxing services

-At PenTeleData, our fully redundant fiber-optic network with Intelligent Routing has more than 60 Points of Presence throughout Pennsylvania and New Jersey delivering Voice, Video, Data, and Internet Services.
-One of our greatest assets is being LOCALLY owned – it allows us to remain proactive to our customer service demands, make decisions faster and ultimately support our customers better.
-We don’t outsource our customer support and since we own Pennsylvania’s largest privately-owned fiber-optic network, it provides us the luxury of deploying the most reliable, scalable fiber-based solution in PA.
+Ironton Internet & Telephone is a member of the strategic partnership that owns PenTeleData.
+PTD has a fully redundant fiber-optic network with Intelligent Routing has more than 60 Points of Presence throughout Pennsylvania and New Jersey delivering Voice, Video, Data, and Internet Services.
+One of their greatest assets is being LOCALLY owned – it allows them to remain proactive to our customer service demands, make decisions faster and ultimately support customers better.
+PTD does not outsource customer support and since we own Pennsylvania’s largest privately-owned fiber-optic network, it provides the luxury of deploying the most reliable, scalable fiber-based solution in PA.
 Another advantage?
-Privately owned means just that – our network is built with private funds and not a single dollar of taxpayer money or outside venture capital.
+Privately owned means just that – the network is built with private funds and not a single dollar of taxpayer money or outside venture capital.